Simon Rattle: Berlin Philharmonic Orchestra

 Rattle made his conducting debut with the Berlin Philharmonic (BPO) in 1987, in a performance of Gustav Mahler's Symphony No. 6.
 In 1999, Rattle was appointed as successor to Claudio Abbado as the orchestra's principal conductor.
-The appointment, was decided on in a 23 June vote by the orchestra's members.
+The appointment was decided on in a 23 June vote by the orchestra's members.
 At the time the vote was considered somewhat controversial, as several members of the orchestra were earlier reported to have preferred Daniel Barenboim for the post.
 Nevertheless, Rattle won the post and proceeded to win over his detractors by refusing to sign the contract until he had ensured that every member of the orchestra was paid fairly, and also that the orchestra would gain artistic independence from the Berlin Senate.

 Before leaving for Germany and on his arrival, Rattle controversially attacked the British attitude to culture in general, and in particular the artists of the Britart movement, together with the state funding of culture in the UK.

-Since his appointment, Rattle has reorganised the Berlin Philharmonic into a foundation, meaning its activities are more under the control of the members rather than politicians.
+Rattle reorganised the Berlin Philharmonic into a foundation, meaning its activities are more under the control of the members rather than politicians.
 He has also ensured that orchestra members' wages have increased quite dramatically, after falling over the previous few years.
 He gave his first concert as principal conductor of the BPO on 7 September 2002, leading performances of Thomas Adès' Asyla and Mahler's Symphony No. 5, performances which received rave reviews from the press worldwide and were recorded for CD and DVD release by EMI.
 Early collaborative projects in the Berlin community with Rattle and the BPO involved a choreographed performance of Stravinsky's The Rite of Spring danced by school children, documented in Rhythm Is It!, and a film project with Mark-Anthony Turnage's Blood on the Floor.
 He has also continued to champion contemporary music in Berlin.
 The orchestra has established its first education department during Rattle's tenure.